Posts Tagged ‘Iron Strong Faith’

 Though He slay me, yet I will hope in Him; I will surely defend my ways to His face.
 Job 13:15

 This is one of the most astounding declarations of faith about the goodness of God that was ever spoken.
-Whatever God allowed to happen to Job, whatever burden He laid upon Him, even if He should “slay” him, Job ultimately believed that God would NOT fail him.
+Whatever God allowed to happen to Job, whatever burden He laid upon Him, whatver pain he suffered, even if God should decide to “slay” him, Job ultimately believed that God would NOT fail him.
 Think about that.

-He had complete and TOTAL reliance upon his God.
-Contemplate the fact that it was NOT even a possibility that God could fail him so therefore he never even considered it even though his so-called friends pressed him too.
+He had complete and TOTAL reliance upon God.
+Contemplate the fact that it was NOT even a possibility to Job that God could fail him so therefore he never even considered it even though his so-called friends pressed him too.

 I find his statement more exacerbating due to the timing of when he said it.
 He found himself right in the middle of the most agonizing experiences any human being would ever have to go through.
-He lost his family, his wealth, his land, his livestock, his house, and finally, his health…nothing by his own hand.
+He lost his family, his wealth, his land, his livestock, his house, and finally, his health…and none of this by his own hand.

 If you were in Job’s circumstance, could you still have faith in someone that has deserted you?